-2 credit points, elective course for M.A.and Ph.D.
-(A limited number of B.A. can register)
+Topics in Political Participation, From Party Membership to Twitter Revolutions 4 credit points (elective course for B.A. students; M.A. and Ph.D. can also register)

-Course goal: Can citizens in democratic countries have a meaningful impact on policy change?
-Although this question is central to the study of politics, there is a vibrant debate among experts in the field who attempt to research this topic.
-The main goal of the course is to support students to examine this important question from a cross-national and historical perspective, drawing on cutting edge research.
+Course goal: Transformations in the way citizens participate in politics in recent years are widely viewed as among the most important and interesting developments in contemporary democracies worldwide.
+The main goal of the course is to support students to examine these important transformations from a cross-national and historical perspective, drawing on cutting edge research.
 The course is based on active class participation, and a supportive learning environment in English encourages all course participants to practice and develop their written and oral academic English skills.

-Hours of instruction: Tuesdays 14:00-16:00.
+Hours of instruction location: Mondays & Wednesdays 14:00-16:00.
 In addition, students will be highly encouraged to attend the Annual Conference of the Israeli Political Science Association on Thursday, May 18, an all-day conference in Tel Aviv Yaffo in which Israeli scholars all over the country will present on these and related topics.
 Students who attend and write a brief summary of their experience will receive a 5 point bonus on their final grade.

-Lecturer: Dr. Jennifer Oser, oser@post.bgu.ac.il

-Office: Building 72, Room 669.
-Office phone: 08-642-8499
+Lecturer: Dr. Jennifer Oser, oser@post.bgu.ac.il Office: Building 72, Room 669.
+Office phone: 08-642-8499 http://in.bgu.ac.il/humsos/politics/Pages/staff/jennifer_oser_updated.aspx

-http://in.bgu.ac.il/humsos/politics/Pages/staff/jennifer oser updated.aspx

-Eligibility:For M.A. and Ph.D. students.
-Course size will be limited to 25 students overall, and a limited number of B.A. students can register.
+Eligibility: Elective course for all students of all years (BA beginning 1st year, MA and PhD).
+Course size will be limited to 25 students overall, and a limited number of 1st year students can register.

-Language of instruction: English; recognized English course.
+- Language of instruction: English; recognized English course.
 NOTE: students will not be expected to have perfect English, but will be expected to do the oral and written assignments in English only.
-A modest budget will be available to students who have completed all requirements for language editing of final assignment.

-Assignments: There are two main required assignments: (1) An in-class presentation in which students present a summary and critique of an academic article (2) A literature review of a topic chosen by the student, in coordination with the instructor (6 pages in length).
+A modest budget will be available to students who have completed all requirements for language editing of final assignment. - Assignments: There are two main required assignments: (1) An in-class presentation in which students present a summary and critique of an academic article (2) A literature review of a topic chosen by the student, in coordination with the instructor (6 pages in length).
 Additional class requirements will be described in a detailed syllabus presented and discussed the first week of class.